SMByC/StackComposed/docs/how_to_use.md

         - `percentile_nn`: compute the percentile nn, for example, for percentile 25 put "percentile_25" (must be in the range 0-100)
     - example: -stat median

-- `-bands` BANDS
+- `-bands` BANDS (required)
-    - band or bands to process (required)
+    - band or bands to process
     - input: integer or integers comma separated
     - example: -bands 1,2,4

-- `-p` P
+- `-p` P (optional)
-    - number of process (optional)
+    - number of process
     - input: integer
     - by default: total cores - 1
     - example: -p 10

-- `-chunks` CHUNKS
+- `-chunks` CHUNKS (optional)
-    - chunks size for parallel process (optional)
+    - chunks size for parallel process
     - input: integer
     - by default: 1000
     - example: -chunks 800

-- `-o` OUTPUT
+- `-o` OUTPUT (optional)
-    - output directory and/or filename for save results (optional)
+    - output directory and/or filename for save results
     - input: string, absolute or relative path or filename
     - by default: save in the same directory of run with a standard name
     - example: -o /dir/to/file.tif

-- `-ot` DTYPE
+- `-ot` DTYPE (optional)
-    - output data type for results (optional)
+    - output data type for results
     - options: byte, uint16, uint32, int16, int32, float32, float64
     - example: -ot float64

-- `inputs`
+- `inputs` (required)
-    - directories or images files to process (required)
+    - directories or images files to process
-    - input: strings, absolute or relative directories or/and files
+    - input: filenames and/or absolute or relative directories
     - example: /dir1 /dir2 *.tif

 ### Chunks sizes